Ammugera/andrewmuriithi-applied-ai-system-project/README.md

 > *"The request for 'calm but not sleepy' suggests a relaxed, low-energy vibe that isn't completely static, leading to a moderate energy and danceability.
 'Evening wind-down' points to a peaceful and mellow mood, with a slightly positive valence.
 Lofi is a suitable genre for this specific combination of traits."*

-This one required the model to thread a needle: *calm* pushes energy down, *not sleepy* pushes it back up.
-Gemini landed at `0.45` (low but not near zero) and explained the trade-off in the rationale.
-This is exactly the kind of response the "LLM as translator" design is meant to produce.
+This one is more interesting.
+"Calm" pushes energy down, but "not sleepy" pushes it back up a little.
+Gemini landed at 0.45, which felt right, and actually explained the trade-off in the rationale.
+This is the kind of reasoning I was hoping for when I decided to use the LLM as a translator instead of a decision maker.

 ---

-### Example 3 - Adversarial contradiction
+### Example 3 - A contradiction on purpose

 **Input:**